Francisco Guerrero (character): Creation and conception

 El Gato Negro was conceived by Richard Dominguez sometime in the mid-to-late '80s and was originally intended to debut in a largely Mexican-American or Latino superhero group called Team Tejas.
 Dominguez later placed Team Tejas on hold to focus on the development of the El Gato Negro character, as he recalls:

 El Gato Negro was created or "born" when I was sketching on my notebook paper and in binders during (when I was supposed to be taking notes) classes in a community college...He was originally supposed to be a member of an all-Hispanic superhero group which I called "Team Tejas".
 I later became partial this particular character and put my emphasis on him and put the rest of the team in the "backburner".

 The name "El Gato Negro" originated from an abandoned settlement by the name of "El Gato", which was located south of Pharr, Texas.
 Dominguez would later devise the character's secret identity, Francisco Guerrero, to have direct ties to the Mexican Revolution.
 The character's given name came from Mexican revolutionary Francisco "Pancho" Villa, while the surname Guerrero was mainly chosen for its English-translation "warrior", although Dominguez has hinted at a more historical significance:

 I haven't made up the entire story yet, I haven't actually told this story yet, so I don't have the details, but El Gato has a history all the way to the Mexican Revolution through his great-grandfather.

-El Gato Negro would become grounded in Mexican and Tejano folklore and popular culture, including a large influence from the Lucha Libre traditions.
+El Gato Negro would become grounded in Mexican and Tejano folklore and popular culture, including a large influence from the Mexican wrestling traditions, like the wrestling style called lucha libre.
 Various aspects of the character's personality and visual design were directly inspired by some of Dominguez's favorite comic book superheroes including The Spirit, The Crimson Avenger, Daredevil, Nightwing and most noticeably Batman.
 He also drew inspiration from Walter B. Gibson's The Shadow and Johnston McCulley's Zorro, as well as Lee Falk's comic strip The Phantom.
 Elements from Japanese animation, manga, and martial arts films also aided in the development of El Gato Negro's costume design and equipment.
 The example of Judge Margarito Garza's Relampago character helped Dominguez pursue his creation in a self-published format.